-For students who wishes to pay tuition and expenses on a monthly basis, the college offers a payment plan.
-Please contactStudent Financial Services (sfs@mt.feitian.edu) for additional information.
+For students who wish to pay tuition and expenses on a monthly basis, the college offers a payment plan.
+Please contact Student Financial Services (sfs@mt.feitian.edu) for additional information.

 A late payment fee will be assessed if the student account balance is not satisfied by the due date.
 Students will not be allowed to register for classes, receive their diploma or an official transcript with an outstanding balance.
 A late registration fee will be charged to all returning students who register on or after the first day of the semester or session.
-Past due accounts are subject collection costs.
-For more information, please refer to Table 4.3A Other incidental charges for 2021-2022.
+Past due accounts are subject to collection costs.
+For more information, please refer to Table 4.3A Other incidental charges for 2022-2023.